 We met our guide James on Hindmarsh Island, right at the end of Mundoo Channel Drive.
 We had a group of ten people, which was a great size for this type of tour.
 We all helped unload all the equipment, from the kayaks, paddles and lifejackets, to lunch and extra water.
 We then all did a “car shuffle” and moved the cars to where the tour would end.
 It was only a few minutes walking away, but we had to drive out and around to the other side of the little peninsula.

-Then finally it was time to carry the kayaks to the water, jump in and get started!
+Finally it was time to carry the kayaks to the water, jump in and get started!
 Our first session of paddling was the longest – around an hour.
-As we kayaked James told up about the various birdlife we could see in the lagoon, and he talked about the environmental protection the area has.
+As we kayaked James told us about the various birdlife we could see in the lagoon, and he talked about the environmental protection the area has.
 We learnt about the Ramsar Convention which protects areas that are seasonal homes to migratory birds all over the world.

 We made our way towards a section of the Younghusband Peninsula with a large sandhill.
 We jumped out of our kayaks and were given a few minutes to explore while James put together our morning tea.
 We made our way to the top of the sandhill to enjoy the view over the surrounding waterways, sandbars and islands.